AirCraft009/MxsxllBox/README.md

 # MxsxllBox VM

-## Why I'm stopping this project

-- the scale of the project is to limited
-  - 64 KB ram isn't that much I'd rather want a dynamic ammount
-  - I want networking capabilities
-  - I want better font support
-  - a real Memory-system
-  - Better Performance

 ## Overview

-MxsxllBox is a custom virtual machine (VM) designed with a 64 KB memory space divided into several segments, supporting a simple instruction set and features like labels, branching, function calls, and dynamic memory management.\
+MxsxllBox is an emulator of a 16 bit microcontroller.
+Designed with a 64 KB memory space divided into several segments, supporting a simple instruction set and features like labels, branching, function calls, and dynamic memory management.\
 It has 32 Registers 18 general purpose(R), 6 Registers for syscalls(O), 6 for the Scheduler(T) and 2 for an interrupt(I)

 ## How to run